ithirteeng/ithirteeng/README.md

 <h2 align="center">Hello everybody, my name is Ivan!🤘🏽 <br/> <br/>
-Student of Higher IT School and Android developer :3</h2>
+Student of Higher IT School and junior Android developer :3</h2>

 ### Some information about me:
-- 🚩 I'm from Miass, Russia, but in the next few years I'll be in Tomsk
+- I'm from Miass, Russia, but in the next few years I'll be in Tomsk
-- 📚 I'm currently learning Kotlin, Java and web
+- Keep enjoying of studying and exploring Mobile Development and Backend
-- ❣️ Keep enjoying of studying and exploring Mobile Development
+- I don't give up trying to return to extreme sports
-- 🛹 I don't give up trying to return to extreme sports
+- Get high from playing guitar, harp and balalaika 😳

 ### You can reach me in:
 [<img alt="my_telegram" height="25px" src="https://img.shields.io/badge/-Telegram-26A5E4?style=for-the-badge&logo=telegram"/>][telegram]